Radon and Cancer

 The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP has classified radon as “known to be a human carcinogen.”

 The US Environmental Protection Agency (EPA) monitors the human health effects from exposure to various substances in the environment.
-The EPA lists radon as the second leading cause of lung cancer and the number one cause of lung cancer among non-smokers, estimating it is responsible for about 20,000 lung cancer deaths every year.
+The EPA lists radon as the second leading cause of lung cancer and the number one cause of lung cancer among people who don't smoke, estimating it is responsible for about 20,000 lung cancer deaths every year.

 (For more information on the classification systems used by these agencies, see Known and Probable Human Carcinogens.)